chKenza/Real-time-forecast-of-platform-waiting-time/README.md

 The image is published on [Docker Hub](https://hub.docker.com/r/chkenza/sncf-waiting-time) with the trained model.
-You can get the working app without usloning the repository using:
+You can get the working app without cloning the repository using:

 ```bash
 docker pull chkenza/sncf-waiting-time